JhoselinRam/scigrapher/README.md

 ### Ticks:

-This method lets you get or set the properties of each axis ticks.
+This method lets you set or get the properties of each axis ticks.

 It is only necessary to define the values that you want to change and only that values will be updated, leaving the rest as they are.

 *Method:*

     axisTicks()
-    axisTicks(tick)
+    axisTicks(options)
-    axisTicks(tick, callback)
+    axisTicks(options, callback)

 *Where:*

-* `tick` : is an object with the followin properties:
+* `options` : is an object with the followin properties:
   * `x` : an object with the following properties:
     * `color` : a string representing the color of the `x` axis ticks.
     * `opacity` : a number between 0 and 1 representing the opacity of the `x` axis ticks.